TEAM-HL/T3A2-A/Readme.md

 ### Functionality / Features
 There are 3 types of user accounts: *Player*, *Coach* and Admin.

+Users must create a profile first before a booking can be made and have the option of uploading a profile picture.

 Players can book a court for an allotted time and hire additional tennis gear at checkout.
 Coaches can do the same as players with the added ability to advertise their coaching services on the member noticeboard.

 Admins can create, edit and delete any booking or any post on the virtual noticeboard.